gregbkr/kubernetes-ansible-logging-monitoring/README.md

 For trafik, add a dns A-record kibana.satoshi.tech --> new_lb_minion_ip so we will balance dns resolution to the old and new lb_node.
 Test some ping, and access kibana.satoshi.tech few times...

-# 6. Secure your kubernetes access with certificate:
+# 6. Secure your k8s access with certificates

 kubectl pilot k8s via the api server already on a secured port 443 in https.
 We will now create a certicate autority, to issue a certificate for the api, and for your admin client, to get even higher level of authentification.